Fudgy, moist and definitely NOT cakey, my spin on the famous Katharine Hepburn Brownies would most certainly be Hepburn-approved.

-Has there ever been a Hollywood figure more confident, inspiring, or fiercely original than Katharine Hepburn?
+Never has there been a Hollywood figure more confident, inspiring, or fiercely original than Katharine Hepburn.

 “Cold sober, I find myself absolutely fascinating.”

 Hepburn announced in 1973 on the Dick Cavett show.
-Even now—almost two decades after her passing—the rest of the world seems to agree with Kate’s succinct and honest assessment of herself.
+Even now—two decades after her passing—the rest of the world still agrees with Kate’s succinct and honest assessment of herself.

 Katharine Hepburn is absolutely fascinating.
 The daughter of forward thinking parents who encouraged Kate to “paddle her own canoe,” Hepburn was a dreamer with a boundless supply of confidence and a zest for life that was nothing short of extraordinary.
 Over the course of her sixty-plus year career, Hepburn did it all: movies, Shakespeare, Greek Tragedy, Broadway musicals.
 In the process, she won four Academy Awards for Best Actress—a record still unmatched today—changed women’s fashion with her penchant for pants, prized her independence, and proved that if we just “keep a-going,” as Kate liked to say, we can quite literally accomplish anything.